-While taking my three nephews on a hike in the wilderness, I asked them what they would do if they got lost.
-Much to my utter shock and terror, they replied, “run around until we find help.”
+While taking my three nephews on a hike, I asked them what to do if they got lost.
+Much to my utter shock and terror, they replied, “run around to look for help.”
 I had figured these smart and capable boys, the oldest around twelve, would know the most basic safety rule to follow.
-I learned a very valuable lesson that day.
+I learned a valuable lesson that day.

 Never assume a kid knows the basics of outdoor survival